ThePjotyr/Speedsters-Data-Pack/README.md

 Player can also craft the **Velocity 9** potion, which will surely grant anyone who drinks it temporary speedster powers.
 There are certain drawback that come with it, but more about it later.

+### Tachyon Device

+This is the safest and the least resource efficient way to obtain super speed.
+Player must first craft **Tachyon Device Frame** and then put it into powered **Particle Accelerator** during thunderstorm.
+After a while a thunderbolt will hit the **Particle Accelerator**, but it won't cause explosion.
+Inside it, player should find **Tachyon Device**.
+Then a speedster must take this item into **Speed Force** or **Negative Speed Force** and run with it in hand utilising powers of super speed. **Tachyon Device** will then absorb nearby tachyons, which will be indicated by glowing particles around the speedster.
+After some time **Tachion Device** should get fully charged with positive or negative tachions, dependent on realm it was absorbing tachions from.
+Any player holding fully charged **Tachion Device** in hand and pressing **Shift** will be granted super speed from **Speed Force** or **Negative Speed Force**.

 &nbsp;

 ## Using powers